-Ryan International School murder case: CBI checks accused Class XI student's internet surfing records
+Ryan International School murder case: CBI checks accused Class XI student's internet surfing records - Firstpost

-New Delhi: The CBI was going through the internet surfing records of a Class XI student, who was apprehended in connection with the killing of a junior in Gurugram's Ryan International School, in a bid to figure out his thought process, sources said.
+New Delhi: The CBI was going through the internet surfing records of a Class 11student, who was apprehended in connection with the murder of a Class 2 student in Gurugram's Ryan International School, in a bid to figure out his thought process, sources said.

 The probe agency had seized the hard disc of a computer, a mobile phone and some other gadgets from the residence of the teenager, the contents of which were being analysed to understand his internet surfing habits, they added.

-The exercise was aimed at finding out what could have led a 16-year-old boy, a piano student, to allegedly take the drastic step of killing a Class II student to get the school to defer a parent-teacher meeting and an exam, the sources said.
+The exercise was aimed at finding out what could have led a 16-year-old boy, a piano student, to allegedly take the drastic step of killing a Class 11 student to get the school to defer a parent-teacher meeting and an exam, the sources said.

 The agency had searched the boy's residence on 28 September, but kept it under the wraps to prevent any speculation about him emerging as a prime suspect in the case, they added.